An efficient Monte Carlo method for valid prior-free possibilistic statistical inference: Introduction

-The jumping off point here is the fact that all (coherent) imprecise probabilities, including the possibilistic IM's output, correspond to a (non-empty, closed, and convex) set of ordinary or precise probabilities---this is the associated {\em credal set}.
+The jumping off point here is the fact that all (coherent) imprecise probabilities, including the possibilistic IM's output, correspond to a (non-empty) set of ordinary or precise probabilities, called the {\em credal set}.
 Different brands of imprecise probabilities have their own mathematical properties, and one way this distinction manifests is in the kinds of constraints imposed on their associated credal sets.
 Possibility measures are among the simplest imprecise probabilities and, in turn, their credal sets have a relatively simple characterization.
-In particular, results like that in Theorem~\ref{thm:credal.char} below make it relatively easy to identify probability distributions in the credal set that ``best approximate'' the IM's possibilistic output and, fortunately, the best approximation is relatively simple mathematically.
-The best approximation might unfortunately be difficult to compute, however, but further approximations can be made.
-Such second-level approximations can take various forms but, inspired by the asymptotic results in \citet{imbvm.ext}, here I'll use a family of Gaussian variational approximations as proposed in \citet{imvar.ext}.
-These variational approximations on their own are not fully satisfactory, but here I show they can be stitched together in a satisfactorily way.
-Specifically, my proposal is to follow the guidelines suggested in the characterization result in Theorem~\ref{thm:credal.char} to construct a probability distribution, with certain Gaussian-like features, that is no more concentrated than this best probabilistic approximation of the IM's possibilistic output.
-The aforementioned Gaussian-like features make this easy and fast to sample from, thereby facilitating principled probabilistic approximations to the IM's output.
-I also show how this probabilistic approximation can be readily transformed into a possibility measure that is both easy to compute and accurately approximates the target IM output.
+In particular, results like that in Theorem~\ref{thm:credal.char} below make it relatively easy to identify probability distributions in the credal set that ``best approximate'' the IM's possibilistic output.
+The best approximation is relatively simple mathematically but might be difficult to compute; fortunately, further approximations can be made.
+Such second-level approximations can take various forms but, inspired by the asymptotic results in \citet{imbvm.ext}, here I'll use a family of Gaussian approximations as proposed in \citet{imvar.ext}.
+These individual Gaussian approximations on their own are not fully satisfactory, as Cella and Martin acknowledge, because they only ensure accuracy in a limited sense.
+If the individual approximations could be appropriately stitched together, then that would give an overall accurate approximation---but Cella and Martin weren't able to provide a suitable stitching procedure.
+Here, using Theorem~\ref{thm:credal.char}, I propose a stitching procedure that achieves the relevant statistical and computational desiderata, thereby closing the critical gap left by Cella and Martin and facilitating a principled probabilistic approximation to the IM's output.
+I also show how this probabilistic approximation can be transformed back into a possibility measure that is both easy to compute and accurately approximates the target IM output.